Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 How many weeks is a full-term pregnancy?

-A full-term pregnancy is 39 to 40 weeks, measured from the first day of your last menstrual period (LMP).
+A full-term pregnancy lasts 39 to 40 weeks.
+It’s measured from the first day of your last menstrual period (LMP).
 Babies born at 37–38 weeks are considered early term, 39–40 weeks is full term, 41 weeks is late term, and 42 weeks or beyond is post-term.
 Most providers will talk about induction if you haven’t delivered by 41 weeks.

 What are the three trimesters of pregnancy?

 The first trimester covers weeks 1 through 13.
 The baby's major organs form during this time.
 The risk of miscarriage is highest in the first trimester.
-The second trimester spans weeks 14 through 27.
+The second trimester runs from week 14 through week 27.
 For a lot of people, it’s the most comfortable stretch.
 You’ll usually start feeling the baby move in this trimester.
-Most people also have the anatomy scan in the second trimester.
+Most people have the anatomy scan in the second trimester.
 The third trimester runs from week 28 to delivery (around week 40), marked by rapid fetal weight gain and labor preparation.

-When can you feel the baby move during pregnancy?
+When will you feel the baby move during pregnancy?

 Most women feel the first fetal movements (called quickening) between weeks 16 and 25.
 First-time mothers typically notice movement around weeks 20–22, while women who have been pregnant before may feel it as early as week 16.
 Early movements can feel like flutters or bubbles.
 As the baby grows, those movements usually turn into stronger kicks and rolls.